www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/projects/2025-02-28-sigma-grind-from-march-4th-to-march-16th.md

     * [ ] In the future, this could be used as a basis for interacting with complex objects likes configs via the GUI.
 * [ ] Document stable API plan via `net.splitcells.network.system.stable`.
 * [ ] Make community blog easier to find via front menu.
+# Results
+Part of the grind worked as expected.
+It helped me to learn about how my mind works and gave me the opportunity to do mind experiments.
+Unfortunately, the grind was not consistent, which lowered the amount of benefits.